zAlweNy26/AlweStats/README.md

 List of valid subcommands :
-cfp [world] - Remove all the pins from the AlweStats.json file for a specific world df - Clear the entire AlweStats.json file by deleting it
+cfp [world] - Remove all the pins from the AlweStats.json file for a specific world df - Clear the entire AlweStats.json file by deleting it reload - Reload the configuration file to update changes in-game
 ```

 ### Things I want to do as soon as possible